 When to Contact Dazzle

-Contact us promptly (not at the next scheduled appointment) if: pain at a specific implant site is increasing rather than diminishing after day 5; fever above 38°C develops; the provisional prosthesis has visible movement; any part of the provisional fractures; uncontrolled bleeding occurs; unusual taste or odour develops at the surgical site and does not resolve with improved hygiene.
+Contact us promptly if: pain at a specific implant site is increasing rather than diminishing after day 5; fever above 38°C develops; the provisional prosthesis has visible movement; any part of the provisional fractures; uncontrolled bleeding occurs; unusual taste or odour develops at the surgical site and does not resolve with improved hygiene.

 3-Month Review